MarkerMetro/MarkerMetro.Unity.WinShared/README.md

 =====================
 Both the Windows Phone and Windows Store apps are submitted to the actual stores.

-To access portals use http://dev.windows.com/
+To access portals use http://dev.windows.com/ (markermetro@live.com account, yell if you need access)

 Windows Phone App: http://www.windowsphone.com/s?appid=3d4131e7-bc32-4688-a486-e3ee6d2310cb Windows Store App: [link]

 They are submitted using the markermetro@live.com developer account and allow us to test out features not otherwise possible in development.
 For example, application name localization in the store.

-NuGet Plugins
+Unity Plugins from NuGet
 =====================================================================
 This is the Nuget folder allowing for easy plugin integration to your Unity project.
 Copy it across to any new project and add to the root of the client repo's Unity project (normally on root but could be in a sub folder)